trailofbits/nyc-infosec/CONTRIBUTING.md

+## General

-All entries are listed in alphabetical order
+* All entries are listed in alphabetical order

 ## Events